bassamn/Tilemania/README.md

 ## 🎮 About

 This project is based on the **Tilemania** tutorial from GameDev.tv.
-I've customized the game by modifying rules, UI elements, and gameplay mechanics to create a unique experience.
+I've customized the game by modifying rules, UI elements, and gameplay mechanics.

 ## 🕹️ How to Play